 Repetitive Use Injury Therapy: This unique therapy combines stretching and moving the muscles while massaging them.
 This breaks up the scar tissue while resetting the normal length of the muscle and reducing pain from overuse.

-Cranial Sacral Therapy: Cranial sacral therapy is a light-touch therapy that profoundly affects the body.
-The therapist removes deep restrictions in both the central nervous system and the cranial sacral system with a subtle approach.
+Craniosacral Therapy: Craniosacral therapy is a light-touch therapy that profoundly affects the body.
+The therapist removes deep restrictions in both the central nervous system and the craniosacral system with a subtle approach.
 This type of bodywork can be combined with other types of massage or used by itself.
 The therapist uses very light pressure over areas of the body, with a focus on the head, to rebalance this delicate system; which includes the brain, spinal cord, nerves, and spinal fluid.
 This is one of the few types of massage that can be received with your clothes on.
 Benefits of this modality include immediate calming effect, more restful sleep, and balancing the central nervous system.
 Some conditions we more commonly use this method to treat are:

 - Motor-Coordination Impairments